R-mode oscillations and rocket effect in rotating superfluid neutron stars. I. Formalism: Hydrodynamical equations for the multifluid neutron star model

 where $\Gamma_x$ is the particle mass creation rate per unit volume and the index $x=n,p,e$ refer to the particle species, that is, neutrons, protons and electrons.
 In these equations we have considered that some process can convert neutrons in protons and electrons and {\it vice versa}.
 Therefore, we are assuming that the various components are not separately conserved.
 One possible mechanism leading to a change in the particle number densities is given by the weak processes

 These reactions lead to a change in the chemical potentials of the various species and therefore are associated with number density changes.

-A different process is the so-called ``transfusion", see Ref.~\cite{Langlois:1998}.
-In this process when a compression takes place, the ionic constituent of the crust are squeezed and part of their neutron content is released and augments the superfluid neutron component.
-The opposite mechanism, related to a reduction of the pressure leads to the neutron capture by the ions of the crust.
+A different process can lead to a non-vanishing mass creation rate, which we shall call {\it crust-core transfusion}.
+In this process when a compression takes place, the ionic constituent of the crust are squeezed and part of their nucleonic content is released and augments the fluid components.
+The opposite mechanism, related to a reduction of the pressure leads to the nucleonic capture by the ions of the crust.
 In the present section we consider that a generic mechanism is at work to produce a change in the number densities.
-In Section \ref{sec-Urca} we shall evaluate the particle mass creation rate corresponding to the beta decay processes.
-Regarding the transfusion processes the corresponding creation rates are difficult to evaluate and we postpone their calculations to future work.
+In the accompanying paper \cite{rocket2:2010} we shall evaluate the particle mass creation rate corresponding to the beta decay processes.
+Regarding the crust-core transfusion processes the corresponding creation rates are difficult to evaluate and we postpone their calculations to future work.